 One of the main problems with seeking help is the specialization talked about earlier in this article.
 As previously stated, that kind of expertise is perfect if the problem resides squarely within the purview of the expert being called upon.

 What’s lacking is the requisite interdisciplinary knowledge to solve adhesion problems that can be much more complex than they may seem.
-Often adhesion issues arise out of inadequate surface quality checks and controls throughout the entirety of the adhesion process.
+Often, adhesion issues arise from inadequate surface quality checks and controls throughout the adhesion process.
 System-level problems like this require system-level expertise.

 Struggling with adhesion failures?
 Been there.
 Solved that.